 Robert A. Kloner MD, PhD

-Vice President of Translation; Director, Cardiovascular Research, Interim Chief Science Officer
+Vice President of Translation; Scientific Director, Cardiovascular Research, Chief Science Officer

 Dr. Kloner has made major contributions to the understanding and treatment of heart disease, receiving funding from the National Institutes of Health (NIH), American Heart Association (AHA), Environmental Protection Agency (EPA), Department of Defense (DOD) and numerous corporations and private foundations.
 He has made major contributions in the following areas: the pathophysiology of heart attack; treatments for heart attack; triggers of cardiovascular events; studies on high blood pressure and heart failure; the effect of toxins like alcohol, cocaine, and pollution on the heart; stem cell therapy for the heart; the intersection between sexual dysfunction and cardiovascular disease.
-His current work at HMRI, funded by the DOD, assesses new therapies for hemorrhagic shock.
+His current work at HMRI, funded by the DOD, assesses new therapies for hemorrhagic shock; additional current work funded by the NIH and Tobacco-Related Disease Research Program studies the effects of e-cigarettes on the cardiovascular system.
 Throughout his career, Dr. Kloner has participated in several large multi-center studies.
-This experience has enabled Dr. Kloner to actively facilitate cross-disciplinary research initiatives within HMRI, advising and collaborating with the bio-technology group (cell phone app for assessing heart function), neuro-science, stem cell biology and imaging scientists.
+This experience has enabled Dr. Kloner to actively facilitate cross-disciplinary research initiatives within HMRI, advising and collaborating with the bio-technology group (cell phone app for assessing heart function), neuro-science, stem cell biology, and imaging scientists.

-A frequent contributor to the medical and scientific press, Dr. Kloner has authored or co-authored over 705 original papers in peer-reviewed journals, 219 chapters or monographs, and 511 abstracts (as of 2017).
-Dr. Kloner is the author and editor of 18 medical texts including: Cardiovascular Trials Reviews (10 editions); The Guide to Cardiology (3 editions); Stunned Myocardium; Ischemic Preconditioning; VIAGRA; and Heart Disease and Erectile Dysfunction.
+A frequent contributor to the medical and scientific press, Dr. Kloner has authored or co-authored over 720 original papers in peer-reviewed journals, 219 chapters or monographs, and 518 abstracts (as of 2019).
+Dr. Kloner is the author and editor of 18 medical texts including Cardiovascular Trials Reviews (10 editions); The Guide to Cardiology (3 editions); Stunned Myocardium; Ischemic Preconditioning; VIAGRA; and Heart Disease and Erectile Dysfunction.
 In addition, he has written and published three medical science fiction novels.

-Among his editorial responsibilities, Dr. Kloner serves as editor-in-chief of the Journal of Cardiovascular Pharmacology and Therapeutics (since 2009).
+Among his editorial responsibilities, Dr. Kloner served as editor-in-chief of the Journal of Cardiovascular Pharmacology and Therapeutics (2009-2019).
 He has served as Guest Editor of Circulation.
-He is on the editorial boards of American Journal of Cardiology, Basic Research in Cardiology, International Journal of Impotence Research, Regenerative Medicine, and Life Sciences.
+He is on the editorial boards of American Journal of Cardiology, Basic Research in Cardiology, International Journal of Impotence Research, Journal of Cardiovascular Pharmacology and Therapeutics, Regenerative Medicine, and Life Sciences.
 Among his many career distinctions, Dr. Kloner has been listed in Who’s Who in America, The Best Doctors in America and in 2002 was cited by the Institute for Scientific Information as one of the most highly cited scientific authors.
-He has an H-index of 97 and is cited over 39,600 times as per the Web of Science.
-Dr. Kloner is a frequent lecturer at major scientific symposia including the Scientific Sessions of the American Heart Association, American College of Cardiology, and Transcatheter Cardiovascular Therapeutics Meetings, International Society of Heart Research, and he has lectured at most major academic medical centers in the United States.
+He has an H-index of 99 and is cited over 41,830 times as per the Web of Science.
+Dr. Kloner is a frequent lecturer at major scientific symposia including the Scientific Sessions of the American Heart Association, American College of Cardiology, and Transcatheter Cardiovascular Therapeutics Meetings, and he has lectured at most major academic medical centers in the United States.
 He has taught at both the Keck School of Medicine at USC and lectured at Caltech.